Hazleton, Pennsylvania: Discovery of coal

 In 1818, anthracite coal deposits were discovered in nearby Beaver Meadows by prospectors Nathaniel Beach and Tench Coxe.
 This caught the attention of railroad developers in Philadelphia.
 A young engineer from New York named Ariovistus "Ario" Pardee was hired to survey the topography of Beaver Meadows and report the practicality of extending a railroad from the Lehigh Canal in Jim Thorpe to Beaver Meadows.
 Knowing that the area of Beaver Meadows was already controlled by Coxe and Beach, Pardee bought many acres of the land in present-day Hazleton.
 The investment proved to be lucrative.
 The land contained part of a massive anthracite coal field.
 Pardee is known as the founding father of Hazleton because of these contributions and initially laying out the patch town that eventually became Hazleton.

 Pardee incorporated the Hazleton Coal Company in 1836, the same year the rail link to the Lehigh Valley market was on the brink of being completed.
 Hazleton Coal Company built the first school on Church Street, where Hazleton City Hall is now located.
 Pardee also built the first church in Hazleton, located at the intersection of Church and Broad Streets, and the first private school in Hazleton, located on the south side of Broad Street between Wyoming and Laurel Streets.
 Pardee died in 1892.
 The following year, in 1893, his son, Israel Platt Pardee, built a three-story, 19-room mansion in Hazleton; it was added to the National Register of Historic Places in 1984.

 The anthracite coal industry attracted many immigrants for labor.
 The first wave, in the 1840s and 1850s, consisted mostly of German and Irish immigrants.
 The second wave, from the 1860s to the 1920s, consisted mostly of Italian, Polish, Russian, Lithuanian, Slovak, and Montenegrin immigrants.
 The coal mined in Hazleton helped establish the United States as a world industrial power, including fueling the massive blast furnaces at Bethlehem Steel.

-Patch towns
+Incorporation

+Hazleton was incorporated as a borough on January 5, 1857.
+A persistent story purporting that the borough's name was intended to be "Hazelton" but was misspelled by a clerk during its incorporation is most likely an urban legend.
+The name was spelled with "le" rather than "el" in the earliest references to the Hazleton Coal Co.
+(1836) and to the town itself.
+Perhaps the earliest map showing Hazleton (with the "le" spelling) was published in 1843 by Sydney E. Morse & Co.
+The borough's first fire company, the Pioneer Fire Company, was organized in 1867 by soldiers returning home from the American Civil War.

 Many small company towns, often referred to by locals as "patch towns" or "patches", surrounded Hazleton.
 They were built by coal companies to provide housing for the miners and their families.
-The following is a list of "patch towns" in and around Hazleton:
+The following is a list of "patch towns" constructed in and around Hazleton: